hack101/AwesomePython/README.md

 print new_list
 ```
 This prints `[6, 7, 8]`.
-- `map`: This function applys a funtion to a list and returns a new list.
+- `map`: This function applies a function to a list and returns a new list.
 For example, if we want to (again) make a list of every number from 1 to 100 squared. we would do
 `list = map(lambda x: x ** 2, range(1,101))`.
 Or, if we wanted to square only the even numbers, we could so `list = map(lambda x: x ** 2, filter(lambda x: x%2 == 0, range(1,101)))`
 We don't need to use lambda expressions, we can use any callable object.